A wired Ethernet and a Wifi extender are awesome for getting an internet connection wherever you want.

 So with an ethernet cable, you can reach your desired place and run the internet smoothly, but ensure it should be within a 90meters area.

-Because after that much of length your internet may lose its speed slightly.
+Because after that much length your internet may lose its speed slightly.
 Let’s learn why you should move to ethernet if you’re using Wifi Extender.

-Why Ethernet Cable is better than Wifi Extender?
+Why is Ethernet Cable better than Wifi Extender?

 # Stable Connection